 When a carer is supported by a care service, they are assigned a dedicated support worker who will visit the carer regularly and also support them by phone.
 They may attend placement meetings with the carer and will assist them to work as part of the child’s safety and support network, alongside the practitioner and others who have a role in implementing the child’s case plan.

 Many agencies also provide an on-call service for after-hours phone support and advice.

-The general support needs of foster carers are negotiated during the development of the foster carer agreement and a placement agreement for each child.
+The development and support needs of foster carers are negotiated during the development of the foster carer agreement and a placement agreement for each child.
 The development and support needs of kinship carers, along with the support needs of the child, are negotiated and documented in the placement agreement.

 Foster carer agreements

-The foster carer agreement (FCA) is a live document completed in partnership with the foster carers, carer agency and Child Safety, outlining technical information such as the number and type of placements the carer is approved for, the age range of children, the development and training needs of the carer, and support plans for the carer.
+The foster carer agreement is a live document completed in partnership with the foster carers, carer agency and Child Safety, outlining technical information such as the number and type of care arrangements the carer is approved for, the age range of children, the development and training needs of the carer, and support plans for the carer.

-The FCA can be amended and updated at any time with the approval of the delegated CSSC manager.
+The foster carer agreement can be amended and updated at any time with the approval of the delegated CSSC manager.

-Placement agreements are a tool to ensure carers have access to relevant information about a child and adequate support for the placement.
+Placement agreements are a way to ensure carers have access to relevant information about a child and adequate support for the care arrangement.
 Information is provided to enable the carer to provide an appropriate level of care for the child and to ensure the child’s safety, as well as that of the carer and members of the carers’ household.

 Carers appreciate the following everyday support strategies.
-They go a long way towards helping the carer provide stability and longevity in the placement.
+They go a long way towards helping the carer provide stability and longevity in the care arrangement.